Trustworthy AI

 Why traditional software testing is not enough

 AI systems behave differently from conventional software.
-Their outputs are probabilistic, sensitive to changing inputs, and can evolve over time as data and models change.
-That is why traditional testing methods are no longer sufficient on their own.
+Their outputs are probabilistic, sensitive to changing inputs and can evolve over time as data, prompts and models change.

-Effective AI testing requires approaches such as scenario-based testing, adversarial testing, bias and fairness analysis, prompt and input variation, and continuous monitoring after deployment.
+Trustworthy AI therefore requires scenario-based testing, adversarial testing, bias and fairness analysis, prompt and input variation, continuous monitoring and governance evidence after deployment.

-In other words, AI systems cannot be validated once and considered done.
-They need ongoing testing and assurance throughout their lifecycle to remain reliable, responsible, and under control.
+AI systems cannot be validated once and considered done.
+They need ongoing testing and assurance throughout their lifecycle to remain reliable, responsible and under control.

 AI is used in high-risk areas.